'Fire Tony!' chants as Chisox blow lead, lose to Texas in 10

 Jake Burger hit a three-run homer off AL ERA leader Martín Pérez that helped the White Sox take a 5-0 lead into the fifth.

-But the Rangers clawed back when Adolis García hit a three-run homer off Lucas Giolito in the fifth, then tied it at 7 on Jonah Heim’s sacrifice fly in the seventh as the crowd of 30,221 began chanting at La Russa.
+But the Rangers clawed back when Adolis García hit a three-run homer off Lucas Giolito in the fifth, then tied it at 7 on Jonah Heim’s sacrifice fly in the seventh.

+“You have to be in the right place at the right time and in the moment,” García said through a translator.

 Nathaniel Lowe put Texas ahead with his second double of the game, a drive that began a four-run burst in the 10th.
 A passed ball by Reese McGuire scored another run and Marcus Semien hit a two-run single.